 There are 3 types of soft tissue grafting, including: connective tissue grafts, free gingival grafts, and pedicle grafts.
 Let’s look at these in detail.

 Connective tissue grafts are the most common treatment for exposed roots.
 We cut a flap of skin at the roof of your mouth — an area known as subepithelial connective tissue.
-We then stitch this skin to the gum tissue surrounding the exposed root.
+We then stitch this skin to the gum tissue of the exposed tooth.

 Similar to connective tissue grafts, free gingival grafts remove tissue directly from the roof of the mouth that is then attached to the treatment area on the gum line.
 This method is used if you have thin gums to begin with and need extra padding for protection.